google/data-layer-helper/README.md

 helper.get('one.two');           // Returns {three: 4}.
 ```
 ## The Abstract Data Model
-As mentioned above, the abstract data model is an internal representation, which hold
+As mentioned above, the abstract data model is an internal representation, which holds
 the most recent value for all keys that have been set by a dataLayer message.
 This
 means that as each message is pushed onto the dataLayer, the abstract data model must
 be updated.
 The helper library does this using a well-defined process.